 Who is on your care team?

-You!
 Health care is a team effort, and you are the most important member of your team.
 We'll work to understand your needs and goals, and partner with you to achieve them.

-Physicians lead the care team.
+Doctors lead the care team.
 They guide your care, diagnose and treat complex health problems, create plans of care, and support other members of your team.